openstack/openstack-manuals/doc/config-ref-rst/source/block-storage/drivers/emc-xtremio-driver.rst

 such setups, the administrator is required to specify the cluster name (in addition to the XMS IP).
 Each cluster must be defined as a separate back end.

-To retrieve the Cluster Name, run the :command:`show-clusters` CLI command.
+To retrieve the cluster name, run the :command:`show-clusters` CLI command.

 Configure the cluster name by adding the following parameter: